BrazenCloud/ActionBuilder/README.md

 - **ParameterLogic**: One of three options: Combine, All, or One.
 See below for details.
 - **ActionParameters**: An array of parameters to generate.
 See below for details.
 - **RequiredPackages**: An array of required packages to be installed before the Action executes.
 See below for details.
+- **PreCommands**: An array of commands to be run before the main command executes.
+Each entry represents one command.

 ### Action Parameters